governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-application.md

 That is why the application model matters.
 It is where abstract operational need starts becoming executable design.

+## What the compact application diagram already implies

+Even though the page only shows a small number of labels, it already implies a useful internal application-domain structure:

+- a core **Application** concept
+- a way of representing **members** that participate in, compose, or structure an application
+- a need to type the **relationships** between those members
+- a distinction between the application itself and its **attributes**
+- a distinction between application attributes and **member attributes**
+- a surrounding realization context explicitly tied to **Service** and **Deployment**

+That is a good sign.
+It means the page is already moving beyond “application is just a software inventory” toward a more structured application model.

 ## Application is more than a software register